Laugh, Laugh

 "Laugh, Laugh" is a song by American rock group the Beau Brummels, written by guitarist Ron Elliott and produced by Sylvester Stewart, later known as Sly Stone.
 Released in December 1964 as the band's debut single, the song reached number 15 on the U.S. Billboard Hot 100 chart the following February.
-"Laugh, Laugh" was the first hit single to come out of the emerging San Francisco music scene in response to the British Invasion.
+"Laugh, Laugh" was one of the first hit single to come out of the emerging San Francisco music scene in response to the British Invasion.

 The song was later included on the band's first full-length album, Introducing the Beau Brummels, released in April 1965.

-The Beau Brummels promoted the single by appearing on several television shows, including a 1965 episode of The Flintstones in which the band gave an animated performance as the Beau Brummelstones.
+The Beau Brummels promoted the singles by appearing on several television shows, including a 1965 episode of The Flintstones in which the band gave an animated performance as the Beau Brummelstones.
 In 1994, "Laugh, Laugh" was selected to The Rock and Roll Hall of Fame's 500 Songs that Shaped Rock and Roll exhibit.
 Lead singer Sal Valentino reworked the song for his 2008 solo album, Every Now and Then.